QuiX23/QuiX23.github.io/_posts/blog/2016-04-02-Single error.markdown

 <img src="/assets/img/Blog/post2_blackArmy.png" height="400" width="600">

-Hmm, it looks like the shadow has covered almost the whole army and the first row is probably very near to the close plane of, the light orthogonal projection view.
+Hmm, it looks like the shadow has covered almost the whole army and the first row is probably very near to the close plane of, the light orthographic projection view.
 Pretty odd.

 Firstly, I've checked if the z-buffer looked right in the first path.
 For debugging the GPU states, I've used a great tool called [NSight][NSight] by Nvidia.